RadwaElaraby/MADRL-readings/value-decomposition.md

-## Value-Decomposition Networks For CooperativeMulti-Agent Learning (Sunehag et al., 2017)
+## Value-Decomposition Networks For Cooperative Multi-Agent Learning (Sunehag et al., 2017)

 a system of several learning agents must jointly optimize a single reward signal.
 The centralised approach fails by learning inefficient policies with only one agent active and the other being “lazy”.
 In contrast, independent Q-learners cannot distinguish teammates’ exploration from stochasticity in the environment